Find out how to manage your recipe knowledge with recipe database.

 Provide your team with easy access to your recipes so that they can respect quantities.

 Compare your incoming and outgoing flows to determine if there were any differences: inventory N+1 = inventory N + purchases - sales + diff

-In the kitchen, calculation errors happen faster than you think.
-When you have to make a recipe for 30 people, trying to round up the quantities isn't always easy for the kitchen staff.
-Using a database management solution that allows you to round up the quantities of your recipes and sub-recipes will not only save you precious time, but will also reduce production errors to a minimum.
+In the kitchen, calculation errors happen faster than you would think.
+When you have to make a recipe for 30 people, trying to round up the quantities isn't always easy for kitchen staff.
+Using a database management solution that allows you to round up the quantities of your recipes and sub-recipes will not only save you precious time, but also reduce production errors to a minimum.

 Food composition and nutritional information

 Food composition and nutritional values are increasingly important to your customers.
 Displaying this information allows you to be transparent to them.
 Thanks to preliminary structuring work done on your recipe database, you are normally able to report the nutritional information of your recipes with ease.

 All restaurants are obliged to communicate allergens present in the dishes they offer.